How can I troubleshoot Amazon EKS pods on AWS Fargate that are stuck in a Pending state?

 My Amazon Elastic Kubernetes Service (Amazon EKS) pods that are running on AWS Fargate instances are stuck in a Pending state.
 How can I get these pods to run?

-Here are some common scenarios that prevent pods from running on Amazon Elastic Kubernetes Service (Amazon EKS) using AWS Fargate.
+Here are some common scenarios that cause pods to remain stuck in the Pending state on Amazon Elastic Kubernetes Service (Amazon EKS) using AWS Fargate:

 - There is a capacity error because a particular vCPU/memory combination is unavailable.

-- The CoreDNS pods were created with a default annotation that must be removed to schedule them on a Fargate node.
+- The CoreDNS pods were created with a default annotation that maps them to the Amazon Elastic Compute Cloud (Amazon EC2) compute type.
+The EC2 must be removed to schedule them on a Fargate node.

-- The pod didn't match any Fargate Profiles when it was created and is not assigned to the fargate-scheduler.
-If a pod isn't matched on creation, it isn't automatically rescheduled to Fargate nodes, even if a matching profile is created later.
+- The pod didn't match any Fargate Profiles when it was created and isn't assigned to the fargate-scheduler.
+If a pod isn't matched on creation, then it isn't automatically rescheduled to Fargate nodes, even if a matching profile is created later.
 In this case, the pod is assigned to the default-scheduler.

 - If the pod is assigned to the fargate-scheduler but remains in a Pending state, then additional troubleshooting might be required.